Skip to navigation Skip to content

 Finalise activity

 • In Customer First select Update.
-If more absence updates are required, complete the Care Receiver Absence Update section of page with for the additional absences.
+If more absence updates are required, complete the Care Receiver Absence Update section of the page for the additional absences.
 If no more updates are needed, select Continue

 • Finalise activity on the Assessment Results (AR) screen